marcelsavegnago/marcelsavegnago/README.md

 from marcel.savegnago import me as Me

 class About(Me):
-    """A class encapsulating my expertise as an Odoo Alias Source Specialist, PSC member of OCA repositories (l10n-brazil, fleet, helpdesk-mgmt), and skills in Python, AI, and DevOps."""
+    """A class encapsulating my expertise as an Odoo Alias Source Specialist, PSC member of OCA repos (l10n-brazil, fleet, helpdesk-mgmt), and skills in Python, AI, and DevOps."""

     def coding_skills(self):
         """Returns a list of programming languages I’m proficient in.""" return ['Python', 'JavaScript', 'Shell', 'HTML', 'CSS', 'TypeScript', 'Go']

     def odoo_expertise(self):
         """Returns my specialized Odoo skills and contributions."""